zllz4/Face-Recognition/README.md

 You can change the `config.py` file according to your situation.

-The `FaceReg` class in `face_reg.py` do the main function, you can use it as follows
+The `FaceReg` class in `face_reg.py` does the main function, you can use it as follows

 ```python
 # create a instance of the config class